dimpleyadav/dimpleyadav.github.io/README.md

 ### Data Aspirant
 I’m an eager and diligent aspiring Data Analyst with a strong foundation in SQL, Python, Excel, and Power BI, gained through self-study.
-I’ve worked on projects focused on data cleaning, analysis, and basic visualization techniques, which provided me with practical experience.
+I’ve worked on projects focused on data cleaning, analysis, and visualization techniques, which provided me with practical experience.
 I’m looking forward to starting a data analyst role and contributing to data-driven projects.
 I’m excited to grow my skills and make an impact in the field.

 ### Skills
 SQL, Python, Excel, Power BI